 The course will cover Property Practice and Procedure, Law of Succession, Criminal Practice and Evidence, Business Law and Solicitors Accounts, and Dispute Resolution.
 Students will also undertake a Post Graduate Major Project in a legal subject of their choice.
 Assessment on the course uses a variety of methods designed to imbed an understanding of the course content and its application.
 As well as practical and written elements students will also be assessed by MCQ exams, in the same format as the SQE1.

 Have previously been taught in English and have sufficient command of English to undertake postgraduate study or have an IELTS (or equivalent) score of 6.5 or better.
+Applicants without this may be invited are encouraged to apply and will be invited to an English test.

 Teaching and assessment